twysockey/reflection/README.md

 #Reflection
+##7/24/17

+Today was pretty interresting.
+In class Mr.Gold wanted the students to create a game by our selves.
+He provided us with very bane boned codes and had us start fiddling around with it.
+I was able to change the color of the back round to a blue, to make it look like a sky.
+I was able to change the ground to green and have a human within the game and made him black.
+So I have modded the games colors, but now im trying to add functions like jump, music and add a backround thats in 4k.
+I tried researching how to generate terain like in minecraft, but its very complicated for how much I understand.
+Tonight Ill try to finish a few lessons in code academy and try to do more in my project.

+#Reflection
 ##7/16/17
 Today was really good!
 I was able to have a better understanding with the int function and was able to get some more context on the string function.
 It so far has allowed me to understand python/coding in a better light.
 Tonight Ill be practicing on code academy and try to review some of the tools.